 The procedure of Lagrange multipliers (LMs) is a very useful method used in the determination of Cramer's rule solution and Hessian through the use of determinants under calculus.
-Islam examined a situation of an individual maximizing utility in two products subject to a budget constraint and considered the behavior of an individual end user, furnishing preference relations Islam [1].
-Moolio [2] extended the work of Islam [1] to n products and used the method of calculus to obtain the requisite and adequate conditions, as well as taking into account Cobb-Douglas production function of two variables (capital and labor) and using the tool of LM method.
-He studied the behavior of a competitive firm by considering a cost minimization subject to an output constraint, see also, Moolio & Islam [3] and Moolio et al. [4].
+Islam examined a situation of an individual maximizing utility in two products subject to a budget constraint and considered the behavior of an individual end user, furnishing preference relations Islam (1997).
+Moolio (2002) extended the work of Islam (1997) to nproducts and used the method of calculus to obtain the requisite and adequate conditions, as well as taking into account Cobb-Douglas production function of two variables (capital and labor) and using the tool of LM method.
+He studied the behavior of a competitive firm by considering a cost minimization subject to an output constraint, see also, Moolio & Islam (2008) and Moolio et al. (2009).
 Typically considering an overlapping generation model is one of the models of economic growth that specifically analyzes the behavior of household, that is, on the behaviors and decision made by individuals and households regarding utility maximization (UM).
-The model was first proposed by Samuelson [5], he introduced a micro founded model with heterogeneous agents.
+The model was first proposed by Samuelson (1958); he introduced a micro founded model with heterogeneous agents.
 It manifests in two coexisting generations at each point in time: firstly, the agents are heterogeneous in terms of age, that is, young and old.
 This means that they have differences in terms of economic decision making.
 In addition, individuals have finite lifetime after which they die.
-This is

-Corresponding author: Umar Muhammad Modibbo, Department of Statistics and Operations Research, Modibbo Adama University, Nigeria.
-Email: umarmodibbo@mautech.edu.ng a reality in most cases of individual life time.
-An alternative to this proposition was presented by Diamond [6] and Blanchard [7].
+This is a reality in most cases of individual life time.
+An alternative to this proposition was presented by Diamond (1965) and Blanchard (1985).
 Their procedure has been celebrated, since it allows for more than two periods within a life cycle and leads to simple analysis.

 Therefore, infinitely lived agent models have become very important in economics because they can easily trace the decision an agent makes, if he wants to live forever or if he wants to live for few years.
 Overlapping generation model is good in answering questions that relate to policies, which affects different age cohorts as to what decision an individual or household make to maximize their utility.
 The model that will be presented here carries out the analysis in a discrete time, that is, we considered periods, t, t + 1, t + 2, etc. Overlapping generation model has been developed to account for complex economic interactions involving more than one generation.
 Economic models that incorporate demographic transition have the potential to enhance predictions of actual models.
-The framework presented by Diamond [6] and Auerbach & Kotlikoff [8] has popularized overlapping generation models, due to their ability to make predictions about important variables such as rate of returns on assets and outcomes of pension restructuring.
+The framework presented by Diamond (1965) and Auerbach & Kotlikoff (1987) has popularized overlapping generation models, due to their ability to make predictions about important variables such as rate of returns on assets and outcomes of pension restructuring.
 The basic mechanism of overlapping generation model is driven by the life choices of representative individuals regarding education, labor supply, savings, consumption, and retirement.
 Such a setup permits the model to project the accumulation and transfer of wealth over time and across generations.
-More complex models involving multiple generations of individuals with heterogeneous life choice preferences can potentially reproduce large movements in assets prices and interest rate [9].
+More complex models involving multiple generations of individuals with heterogeneous life choice preferences can potentially reproduce large movements in assets prices and interest rate Huffman (1987).